bazelbuild/bazel/site/docs/remote-execution-caching-debug.md

 For example:

-        INFO: 7 processes: 3 remote cache hit, 4 remote.
+        INFO: 11 processes: 6 remote cache hit, 3 internal, 2 remote.

-In this example there were 3 remote cache hits, and 4 actions did not have cache hits and were executed remotely.
+In this example there were 6 remote cache hits, and 2 actions did not have cache hits and were executed remotely.
+The 3 internal part can be ignored.
+It is typically tiny internal actions, such as creating symbolic links.
 Local cache hits are not included in this summary.
 If you are getting 0 processes (or a number lower than expected), run `bazel clean` followed by your build/test command.

 ## Troubleshooting cache hits